-Identity
+Identity and Belonging

 It is important to consider your identity within the context of global studies and the context of your host destination and program.
 Take some time to learn about the place and environment you will be studying in and how different aspects of your identity may be perceived in that context.

-St. Kate's students who receive accommodations are also eligible for accommodations abroad, when it can be arranged.
+Students who receive accommodations here at St. Kate’s are also eligible for accommodations abroad, when it can be arranged.
 It is important to plan in advance and work closely with your support team at St. Kate's and your study abroad program.
 We encourage students to disclose any accessibility concerns early in the study abroad process, so we can best support you.
-Check out some of the following resources and consider some of these questions as you prepare for your study abroad experience.

 Resources:

-- Accessibility Abroad - A comprehensive resource on accessibility abroad (including checklists, tips, videos, and student experiences) from the University of Minnesota.
+Accessibility Abroad - A comprehensive resource on accessibility abroad (including checklists, tips, videos, and student experiences) from the University of Minnesota.

 As the first person in your family to navigate higher education and global studies, you and your family likely have a lot of questions about this unique experience.
 The Office of Global Studies is here to support you and your family in pursuing this opportunity.
 Check out some of the resources below and please reach out to us if you have questions.
 We are happy to talk with your family members, too!